marklogic/marklogic-ai-examples/docs/rag-examples/rag-java.md

 with MarkLogic is to select documents based on the words in a user's question.

 To demonstrate this, you can run the Gradle `askWordQuery` task with any question.
-This example program uses a custom langchain retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more words in the given question.
+This example program uses a custom langchain4j retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more words in the given question.
 It then includes the top 10 most relevant documents in the request that it sends to Azure OpenAI.
 For example: